-The streets of Tokyo fill the dark with millions of colofrful LED lights between the months of November and February, when autumn turns to winter and the days get shorter and colder.
-Tokyo puts on elaborate light illumination displays, making it one of the most amazing activities you can do in Japan!
+The streets of Tokyo fill the dark with millions of colourful LED lights between the months of November and February when autumn turns to winter and the days get shorter and colder.
+Tokyo puts on elaborate light illumination displays, making it one of the most amazing winter activities you can do in Japan!
 You may be envisioning simple Christmas lights strung up in front of houses, but Japan has taken that tradition in an entirely different direction.

 If you are visiting Japan outside of the winter festival period, don’t worry, some of these light festivals are available all year round.
 Definitely stop by and check them out!

 Given that most Japanese people live in apartments and not houses, there’s little to no space for them to put up Christmas lights.
-Instead, complex and creative winter illuminations are displayed in public spaces such as parks, malls and the streets, making the holiday season a gorgeous time to be in Tokyo.
+Instead, complex and creative winter illuminations are displayed in public spaces such as parks, malls and the streets, making the holiday season a gorgeous time to be in Tokyo with a lot of fun winter activities.
 Recently, the winter illuminations have become a competition between major businesses and districts of Tokyo, resulting in even more extravagant exhibits that incorporate digital choreography and projections.
 As Christmas is a couples-oriented holiday in Japan, as opposed to family-oriented in other countries, these illumination displays are especially popular as romantic date spots for Japanese couples.

-The best part about these sparkly wonderlands is that they’re completely free to visit, so bundle up and walk these streets to see Tokyo at its most festive.
+The best part about these sparkly wonderlands is that they’re completely free to visit with different winter activities for you to enjoy, so bundle up and walk these streets to see Tokyo at its most festive.

 Don’t miss the classic and beautiful view of illuminations with Tokyo Tower in the background, on display from early November till Christmas Day.
 There are about 700,000 LEDs glowing in a pattern of white and blue.
 Also, Roppongi is home to the famous Keyakizaka Street and is one of Tokyo’s biggest and oldest Christmas Markets, featuring jolly Christmas decorations, traditional music and authentic food and drinks.
 Don’t miss out on that either.